Alejogb1/job-board/blog-data/search-h-header-file-not-available.md

 Here `main.cpp` is your actual source file that's trying to use `search.h`.
 The `-I/my_project/include` says "hey compiler look in this `/my_project/include` directory for include files".
 This is the most common mistake developers make I know I did it myself a lot back in the day I was like what is going on why is it not finding my file I had to get someone to explain it to me this basic thing.
 It's like when you hide your car keys from yourself and then cannot find them you should leave them in a normal place not a hidden one and the compiler expects to find it in a normal location.

-Okay now let's say you can't find where the hell this file is or you are the one that has to create it and maybe you need to implement it yourself here is what I would do I’ll use some dummy implementation for the examples I’m gonna provide.
+ now let's say you can't find where the hell this file is or you are the one that has to create it and maybe you need to implement it yourself here is what I would do I’ll use some dummy implementation for the examples I’m gonna provide.
 This is not an actual production code ready implementation I should be careful to state this but you know it's just a demo.

 First let's do a simple binary search function.
 We need to create our own `search.h` file and then use it in our `main.cpp` Here's what `search.h` looks like: